gianluigiruggeri/django-scarface/docs/index.md

 python manage.py extract_keys --file=Certificate.p12 --password=<MYPASSWORD>
 ```
 The output can be copied and pasted into your settings file.
+To use APNS and APNS_SANDBOX within the same instance ensure that you rename the extracted APNS_SANDBOX variables to SCARFACE_APNS_SANDBOX_CERTIFICATE and SCARFACE_APNS_SANDBOX_PRIVATE_KEY respectively.

 ## Usage
 The code it self is good documented.
-You may also check the unittests (`tests.py`) or implementation details.
+You may also check the unit tests (`tests.py`) or implementation details.

 ## Tutorial
 This is a tutorial how you create AWS Applications, Platforms etc. programmatically.
 Alternatively you can create the modeinstances in the django admin area.